twittidai/TF2_Workshop/README.md

 #### Step 6 - to use Nsight run the below to get the .qdrep file for visualization
 `bash 2a_Nsight_run_TF2MirroredStrategy.sh `
+Note, if you do NOT have all 8 gpus available , modify number of available gpus in line 69 as below shown
 ![alt text](<./notebook_pics/run_Nsight_tf2_strategy.JPG>)

 #### Step 7 - similarly, to get line_profile per python function run the below